rrozema12/SalaryClassifier/README.md

    - ethnicity
    - gender
    - country of residence

-Given a new person with the above attribures, I will be guessing whether that person will make more or less than 50k per year.
+Given a new person with the above attributes, I will be guessing whether that person will make more or less than 50k per year.

 ## Sources
 The dataset is from: http://archive.ics.uci.edu/ml/machine-learning-databases/adult/adult.data